Synthetic Object Compositions for Scalable and Accurate Learning in Detection, Segmentation, and Grounding: Compare with Other Synthetic Method

 The outcome is a dataset that matches simulators in annotation fidelity, rivals diffusion images in photorealism, and, through open‑vocabulary, layout‑controlled synthesis, vastly outstrips prior copy‑paste methods in diversity and scale.
-These qualities underpin the improvements reported in §4.1–§4.5, where \name not only complements but often surpasses real‑image training data—a stark contrast to existing synthetic datasets that are commonly treated as mere complements to real data.
+These qualities underpin the improvements reported in Sec.~\ref{exp:ovd}--\ref{exp:intra-class}, where \name demonstrates strong performance against both synthetic-based methods and real-image training data (e.g., GRIT, V3Det)—a stark contrast to existing synthetic datasets that are commonly treated as mere complements to real data.